TheGuitarleader/Parallel/README.md

 Parallel is currently in early development.
 Expect rapid iteration, breaking changes, and lots of modular experimentation.
 Contributions, feedback, and testing are welcome!

-## 🤝 Contributing

-Want to help shape the future of file storage?
-Open an issue, submit a pull request, or reach out with ideas.
-Parallel is built for transparency — and that includes its development.

-## 📄 License

-Parallel is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.

-* ✅ You can **use, modify, and share** this code freely.
-* ✅ You can **build on it**, fork it, and remix it — as long as you credit the original.
-* ❌ You **cannot sell** this code or use it in commercial products.
-* ❌ You **cannot claim it as your own** or strip attribution.
-* 🔁 If you make changes and share them, you must use the same license

 ## 💬 Contact

 For questions and ideas, reach out via our [GitHub Issues](https://github.com/TheGuitarleader/Parallel/issues).